goreleaser/goreleaser/www/docs/customization/scoop.md

     # Optionally a token can be provided, if it differs from the token provided to GoReleaser
     token: "{{ .Env.SCOOP_BUCKET_GITHUB_TOKEN }}"

+  # Folder inside the repository to put the scoop.
+  # Default is the root folder.
+  folder: Scoops

   # Git author used to commit to the repository.
   # Defaults are shown.
   commit_author: